gottacatchenall/ms_sampling_effort/manuscript.md

 # How many observations of a non-interaction do we need to classify it as a true negative?

-A naive model of interaction detection would assume that every true interaction between two species is incorrectly observed as a non-interaction with an independent and fixed probability, which we denote $p_{fn}$ and subsequently refer to as the False-Negative Rate (FNR).
-In this model, if we observe the same species not-interacting $O$ times the probability of a true negative, denoted
-$p_{tn}$, is given by $p_{tn} = 1 - (p_{fn})^O$.
+To answer the titular question of this section, we present a naive model of interaction detection, which assumes that every true interaction between two species is incorrectly observed as a non-interaction with an independent and fixed probability, which we denote $p_{fn}$ and subsequently refer to as the False-Negative Rate (FNR).
+In this model, if we observe the same species not-interacting $O$ times the probability of a true negative, denoted $p_{tn}$, is given by $p_{tn} = 1 - (p_{fn})^O$.
 This relation is shown in
 @fig:negativebinom for varying values of the false negative rate $p_{fn}$.
 This illustrates a fundamental link between our ability to reliably say an interaction doesn't exist---$p_{tn}$---and our sampling effort $O$, and further